Attack on Kure (March 1945)

 The attack on Kure was an air raid conducted during the Pacific War by the United States Navy on 19 March 1945.
 It targeted the remnants of the Japanese Combined Fleet located in and near the Japanese city of Kure.
 The attack by 321 aircraft was unsuccessful, as no Japanese warships were sunk though several were damaged.
 Japanese forces struck the American fleet on the morning of 19 March, and crippled one aircraft carrier and badly damaged another.
+This attack would be followed up in July by a successful series of raids on Kure and the Inland Sea that sank or disabled most of Japan's surviving large warships.

 Background

 As part of the planning for the invasion of Okinawa, the United States Navy's Fast Carrier Task Force (designated Task Force 58) was ordered to neutralize airfields in the Japanese home islands which could be used to attack the invasion force after the landings commenced on 1 April 1945.
 As part of these operations, the Task Force was also to attack Imperial Japanese Navy (IJN) warships sheltering in ports.

 Task Force 58 was the main striking element of the United States Pacific Fleet.
 It included 15 aircraft carriers, and was organised into four task groups.
 The March attacks would be the third time Task Force 58 had struck the Japanese home islands.
 The first had been a series of raids on airfields which took place on 16 and 17 February 1945, in which the American aviators claimed to have destroyed 341 Japanese aircraft in the air and 190 on the ground for the loss of 80 of their own to all causes.
 The second raid had been made against airfields in the Tokyo region on 25 February, in which the Americans claimed 46 Japanese aircraft while losing 16.
 After this attack, Task Force 58 returned to its base at Ulithi atoll to rest and prepare for further operations.

 By this stage of the war, the IJN was largely confined to port.
 Its major warships had suffered heavy casualties during 1944, and little fuel remained for those which survived.
 Most of the Combined Fleet, the IJN's main combat force, was stationed at the major naval base at Kure on the Seto Inland Sea.
 This port was defended by hundreds of anti-aircraft guns; USN intelligence estimated that these included 160 large-caliber weapons and hundreds more smaller-caliber guns.